LL5007 - Consumer Rights Law (2018/19)

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

-Consumer Rights Law is a 30 week module providing students with a thorough understanding of modern consumer rights in relation to the acquisition of goods and services.
-As well as studying the traditional requirements of a sale of goods contract, students will also examine the laws of consumer financing and credit, statutory liability for dangerous and defective products and the principles and responsibility for regulation of the consumer market.
+Consumer Rights Law is a 30-week module providing students with a thorough understanding of modern consumer rights in relation to the acquisition of goods and services.
+As well as studying the traditional requirements of a sale of goods contract, students will also examine the laws of consumer financing and credit, statutory liability for dangerous and defective products, the law regarding the unfair trading practices and the principles and responsibility for regulation of the consumer market.

 The syllabus includes the following:

 Commercial awareness of consumer sale transactions in a modern economy

 The powers and work of the Competition and Markets Authority and Financial Conduct Authority

 Consumer Sales Contracts (goods and digital content) and Supply of Services Contracts

 Formation of consumer contracts